Speech & Language Therapy

 If the answer to any of these questions is: Yes, some investigation may be useful.
 You can contact me.

 Is the child lazy?
-Have parents done something wrong?
+Has anyone done something wrong?
 These are common questions.
-But there are better ways of thinking about the issues here.
+My answer to both is: Almost never.
+But there are more productive ways of thinking about the issues here.
 Speech and language are are very complex.
 It is not surprising many children have problems learning to talk.

 Problems often go together.
+When problems go together they are known as co-morbidities.
 Many children who have problems learning to talk later have problems learning to read and write.
 This is often diagnosed as dyslexia.

 Being confident about talking is halfway to being able to read and write, although confidence is not the only factor.